 Last, but certainly not least, Judge Taylor was presented with the Order of the Long Leaf Pine in January 2009.
 This award is the highest civilian honor awarded by the state in recognition of her long years of service.

 Judge Taylor is married and has three children, all educated in the public schools of Alexander County.
-Her husband, Ret.
-Det.
-Sgt.
-Tim Byrd, works with the Iredell County Sheriff’s Office.
+Her husband, Detective Sergeant Tim Byrd is retired from the Iredell County Sheriff's Office.
 The family enjoys hiking, camping, scuba diving, and kayaking lakes and rivers throughout North Carolina.

-Sgt.
-Tim Byrd is the owner of Carolina Investigation Solutions and the President of the North Carolina Police Dog Association.
+Retired Detective Sergeant Tim Byrd is a licensed private investigator and owner of Carolina Investigation Solutions, and is the President of the North Carolina Police Dog Association.

 Services | Staff | Biography | Contact